Steve Keadey publishes article regarding Hamdan v. Rumsfeld in The Constitutionalist

 The Court declined to decide several important issues presented, directly or indirectly, by Hamdan’s petition.
 As a result, some basic features of the relationship among the three branches of government in the war on terrorism remain undefined.
 The Court again made no determination about whether the United States is “at war” after Sept.
 11, 2001, and therefore whether claims of presidential power deserve more deference.

 Importantly, the Court also did not confront directly the scope of the president’s Article II power to convene a military commission, to detain individuals subject to trial under such a commission, or to conduct other aspects of the war on terrorism absent congressional authority.

 Similarly, the precise contours of detainees’ rights remain ambiguous after Hamdan.
 The fate of habeas cases pending in federal courts at the time of the DTA’s enactment remains uncertain.
 It is unclear whether detainees can seek judicial enforcement of the Geneva Conventions to challenge future military commissions.
 The Court did not indicate what a “regularly constituted court” would look like under Common Article 3, or how, short of the full protections of courts-martial, a commission’s procedures could withstand the Court’s review.
 The Court also reached no decision on the types of formal charges that are subject to trial by military commission.

-In light of these unanswered questions, Hamdan's uncertain fate, and a relatively measured majority opinion strong on statutory analysis but weak on sweeping constitutional pronouncements, some commentators have questioned the decision's significance.
+In light of these unanswered questions, Hamdan’s uncertain fate, and a relatively measured majority opinion strong on statutory analysis but weak on sweeping constitutional pronouncements, some commentators have questioned the decision’s significance.
 This view is mistaken.
-The basic lesson of Hamdan may have been obvious in other times, but in the present climate its importance is unmistakable.
+The basic lesson of Hamdan may have been obvious at other times, but in the present climate, its importance is unmistakable.